Civil Contract wins Armenia election, securing 63-seat majority amid opposition challenges

 Arménie: après la victoire de Nikol Pachinian, quelle marge de manœuvre face à Moscou?
 La victoire du Premier ministre sortant Nikol Pachinian aux législatives du 7 juin confirme le virage de lArménie vers une diversification de sa politique étrangère, au plus grand dam de son allié historique russe.
 Mais Moscou conserve dimportants leviers de pression économiques et sécuritaires, prévient Tigrane Yégavian, spécialiste de lArménie et directeur de recherche pour la revue Conflits.

-rfi.fr · about 3 hours ago
+rfi.fr · 25 days ago

 Live From Europe